muschellij2/rscopus/README.md

 ## Using an Institution Token

-As per <https://dev.elsevier.com/tecdoc_api_authentication.html>: “Using a proprietary token (an”Institutional Token“) created for you by our integration support team”, so you need to contact Scopus to get one.
+As per <https://dev.elsevier.com/tecdoc_api_authentication.html>: “Using a proprietary token (an”Institutional Token”) created for you by our integration support team”, so you need to contact Scopus to get one.
 If you have one and it’s located in an object called `token`, you should be able to use it as: